-I am requesting the professional quali fications of
+I am requesting the professional qu alifications of

+who teaches my child, at

-vho teaches my child,Child's Name (Please Print) at School (P at atSchool (Please Print)
+who teaches my child, Child's Name (Please Print) School (Please Print)

 My mailing address is Street (Please Print) City Zip

-My telephone number is · - .ip
+Street (Please Pfint) • Zip

-My name isName (Plea se Print) .
+My name is ease Print)

+Name (PI ease Print)

-Signatur e Date
+Signature Date

-O.g. tata. mpleted by School/Central Offi
+This Section to be Com pleted by School/Central Office 9

-Date Form Received: Rece ived by:
+Date Form Received: Received by:

-Teacher's Name: Subject -
+Teacher's Name: Subject:

-qualifications and licensing criteria
+Has the teacher met state e qualifications and licensing criteria or the grade levels and subject a reas in which he/she teaches

+- Yes No

+Is the teacher teaching u nder emergency or other provisional status?

 Yes No

-Is the teacher teaching und er emergency or other provisional

-Yes No

-Undergraduate Degree (University/Colle ge)
+Undergraduate Degree (University/College e)

 Major Discipline

-Graduate Degree (University/Colle ege)
+Graduate Degree (University/Colleg e)

 Major Discipline

-Does a paraprofessional provide instr ructional services to the student?
+Does a paraprofessional provide in: structional services to the student?

 Yes No

-If yes, what are the qualifications of th ne paraprofessional?
+If yes, what are the qualifications of the paraprofessional?

 High School Graduate (Year)

-Undergraduate Degree (University/College 9)
+Undergraduate Degree (University/College)

 Major/Discipline

 College/University Credit (Hours)

 Major/Discipline

-Signature of F Person Completing Form Date
+Signature c of Person Completing Form Date